stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 }
 ```

-Next the fixed-function stages are retrieved from the various nested builders and added to the descriptor:
+Next the fixed-function stages are retrieved from the various sub-builders and added:

 ```java
 pipeline.pVertexInputState = input.get();